Origin of speech: Evolution of the speech organs

 Speaking is the default modality for language in all cultures.
-Humans' first recourse is to encode our thoughts in sound – a method which depends on sophisticated capacities for controlling the lips, tongue and other components of the vocal apparatus.
+Humans' first recourse is to encode their thoughts in sound – a method which depends on sophisticated capacities for controlling the lips, tongue and other components of the vocal apparatus.

 The speech organs evolved in the first instance not for speech but for more basic bodily functions such as feeding and breathing.
 Nonhuman primates have broadly similar organs, but with different neural controls.
 Non-human apes use their highly-flexible, maneuverable tongues for eating but not for vocalizing.
 When an ape is not eating, fine motor control over its tongue is deactivated.
 Either it is performing gymnastics with its tongue or it is vocalising; it cannot perform both activities simultaneously.
 Since this applies to mammals in general, Homo sapiens are exceptional in harnessing mechanisms designed for respiration and ingestion for the radically different requirements of articulate speech.

 Tongue

 The word "language" derives from the Latin lingua, "tongue".
 Phoneticians agree that the tongue is the most important speech articulator, followed by the lips.
 A natural language can be viewed as a particular way of using the tongue to express thought.

 The human tongue has an unusual shape.
 In most mammals, it is a long, flat structure contained largely within the mouth.
 It is attached at the rear to the hyoid bone, situated below the oral level in the pharynx.
 In humans, the tongue has an almost circular sagittal (midline) contour, much of it lying vertically down an extended pharynx, where it is attached to a hyoid bone in a lowered position.
 Partly as a result of this, the horizontal (inside-the-mouth) and vertical (down-the-throat) tubes forming the supralaryngeal vocal tract (SVT) are almost equal in length (whereas in other species, the vertical section is shorter).
-As we move our jaws up and down, the tongue can vary the cross-sectional area of each tube independently by about 10:1, altering formant frequencies accordingly.
+As humans move their jaws up and down, the tongue can vary the cross-sectional area of each tube independently by about 10:1, altering formant frequencies accordingly.
 That the tubes are joined at a right angle permits pronunciation of the vowels [i], [u] and [a], which nonhuman primates cannot do.
-Even when not performed particularly accurately, in humans the articulatory gymnastics needed to distinguish these vowels yield consistent, distinctive acoustic results, illustrating the quantal nature of human speech sounds.
+Even when not performed particularly accurately, in humans the articulatory gymnastics needed to distinguish these vowels yield consistent, distinctive acoustic results, illustrating the quantal (all-or-nothing) nature of human speech sounds.
 It may not be coincidental that [i], [u] and [a] are the most common vowels in the world's languages.
 Human tongues are a lot shorter and thinner than other mammals and are composed of a large number of muscles, which helps shape a variety of sounds within the oral cavity.
-The diversity of sound production is also increased with the human’s ability to open and close the airway, allowing varying amounts of air to exit through the nose.
+The diversity of sound production is also increased with the human's ability to open and close the airway, allowing varying amounts of air to exit through the nose.
 The fine motor movements associated with the tongue and the airway, make humans more capable of producing a wide range of intricate shapes in order to produce sounds at different rates and intensities.